 If you are one of the “lucky ones” who needs to submit the form, don’t worry, it’s not the end of the world!
 This is supposed to be just an informative declaration and you don’t need to pay any tax on these assets here in Spain.
 However, you have to be aware that the Tax Office will check whether your wealth matches with the tax returns that you have been declaring every year, and an investigation might be carried out to determine if you have been declaring all your income during the last 4 years.

-I don’t want so sound alarmist, but fines are huge for those who fail to disclose their assets, so we advise you to contact a professional, who can help you with this important task.
-It goes without saying that at Bravo Legal, we would be very happy to deal with this for you, so please feel free to e-mail us and we will provide you with more information about our fees, etc. without any commitment.
+We don’t want to alarm you, but fines are huge for those who fail to disclose their assets, so we advise you to contact a professional, who can help you with this important task.
+It goes without saying that at Bravo Legal, we would be very happy to deal with this for you, so please fill out the following form and we will provide you with more information about our fees, etc. without any commitment.